Mexican Lasagna

 showing how to serve Mexican Lasagna recipe by scooping up slice with a spatula

-• Shortcut soaked noodles.
-There is no need to settle for no boil noodles OR to boil your classic noodles!
-This Mexican Lasagna recipes uses classic noodles that are soaked in hot water instead of boiled for ease and the perfect texture every time.
+• SHORTCUT SOAKED NOODLES.
+Classic noodles (NOT no boil) are soaked in hot water instead of boiled for ease and the perfect texture every time.

 Let’s jump right into what makes this the BEST Mexican Lasagna recipe.
 It’s all about the sauce.
 And let’s be honest, not all sauces are created equal; store-bought sauces are all too often bland, watery, too tomato-y, and lacking depth – but not this sauce!
 It’s bursting with bold, rich smoky south-of-the-border depth with a hint of mole flair.
 The ingredient list might look lengthy, but they are pantry friendly, dump and simmer ingredients.
 You will need: